 Consequences of PIC 4020

-Have you provided a bogus document to the Department, or to an assessing authority, or to a medical officer of the Commonwealth?
-And have been challenged as being “guilty” by Immigration?
+Have you provided a bogus document to the Department, to an assessing authority, or a medical officer of the Commonwealth?
+And have you been challenged as being “guilty” by Immigration?

 If the document relates to your identity, then you may suffer a 10-year Australian ban or a 10-year exclusion period from getting an Australian visa.
 Or if the document relates to something other than identity then you may be subjected to a 3-year ban.